usehenri/henri/packages/henri/README.md

 You can easily add models under `app/models`.

-They will be autoloaded and available throughout your application.
+They will be autoloaded and available throughout your application (exposed globally).

-You can have multiple adapters and you can have relations between models living on different adapters, thanks to [waterline](https://github.com/balderdashy/waterline)
+We use [Mongoose](http://mongoosejs.com/) for MongoDB, [Sequelize](http://docs.sequelizejs.com/) for SQL adapters and [Waterline](https://github.com/balderdashy/waterline) for the disk adapter.

 ```js
 // app/models/User.js